Euphorbiaceae - Spurges

 Euphorbia meloformis Aiton 1789 Syn: Euphorbia valida NE Brown 1915

-This slow-growing species is native to the Cape Province of South Africa.
+This slow-growing succulent plant is native to the Cape Province of South Africa.
 Best in full sun to light shade.
 It tolerates a cool, dry winter when it is dormant.

 |